Monday - Friday, 4.30 - 7pm

 Eoghan Linehan, PwC, speaks to Mary about the growing world of the 'blue economy'.

-In her column this week, Olivia O'Leary asks why we're coming aground on Rockall.
+In her column this week, Olivia O'Leary reflects on the master of the stage, Gay Byrne.

 Presenter: Mary Wilson